Regulatory framework and trends

 What legislation and regulations govern immigration in your jurisdiction?

-- the Aliens Act (Law of 15 December 1980) on entry, stay, settlement and removal of foreign nationals;
+- the Aliens Act (the Law of 15 December 1980) on the entry, stay, settlement and removal of foreign nationals, as amended;

-- the Royal Decree of June 9 1999 implementing the Foreign Workers (Employment) Act of April 30 1999, amended by several regional government decrees;
+- the Royal Decree of 9 June 1999 implementing the Foreign Workers (Employment) Act of 30 April 1999, as amended by several regional government decrees.
+At the federal level, this royal decree will remain in force only with regard to au pairs;

-- the Law of March 5 2002 implementing EU Directive 96/71/EC and enforcing EU Directive 2014/67/EU of the European Parliament and of the Council concerning the posting of workers in the framework of the provision of services;
+- the Act of 5 March 2002 implementing EU Directive 96/71/EC and its enforcing directive, EU Directive 2014/67/EU, which concern the posting of workers in the framework of the provision of services;

-- the Aliens Self-Employment Law February 19 1965, and Royal Decrees of August 21985 and February 3 2003 as amended by regional government decrees; and
+- the Aliens Self-Employment Act of 19 February 1965 and the Royal Decrees of 2 August 1985 and 3 February 2003, as amended by regional government decrees;

-- the Belgian Nationality Code (Law of June 28 1984) amended by the Law of December 4 2012 with a view to making the acquisition of nationality neutral from an immigration perspective.
+- the Act of 28 June 1984 (the Nationality Code), as amended by the Act of 4 December 2012 with a view to making the acquisition of nationality neutral from an immigration point of view;

 Has your jurisdiction concluded any international agreements affecting immigration (eg, free trade agreements or free movement accords)?